Albert Slingerland House

-The Albert Slingerland House is a historic home located at Slingerlands in Albany County, New York.
+The Albert Slingerland House is a historic home located in Slingerlands in Albany County, New York.
 It was built about 1840 and is a 2-story, frame Greek Revival–style dwelling.
 It consists of a 2-story, gable-front main block with a 1 1/2-story side ell with a projecting porch.
 Also on the property are two 2-story frame barns dated to about 1840 and a brick smoke house.

 It was listed on the National Register of Historic Places in 1997.